• Skip to main content

 Make a big batch, scoop, shape, freeze, and then bake whenever you crave a cookie.

-Ingredients for oatmeal raisin cookies
+Ingredients for making oatmeal raisin cookies.

 Oats: This is an old-fashioned oat cookie recipe.
 Rolled oats are how you get that chewy texture.
-Quick-oats are too thin, so I won’t recommend them.
+Quick oats are too thin, so I won’t recommend them.

 Flour: My cookies are baked with all-purpose flour, but the recipe is very adaptable, so whole wheat flour is fantastic too.